microsoft/TypeScript/CONTRIBUTING.md

 gulp runtests --tests=2dArrays --inspect=true
 ```

+You can also use the [provided VS Code launch configuration](./.vscode/launch.template.json) to launch a debug session for an open test file.
+Rename the file 'launch.json', open the test file of interest, and launch the debugger from the debug panel (or press F5).

 ## Adding a Test

 To add a new test case, simply place a `.ts` file in `tests\cases\compiler` containing code that exemplifies the bugfix or change you are making.